gamesbook/pyprototypr/docs/setting_up.rst

 on your behalf.
 So, running any Python scripts requires that you first install Python itself.

-Python is composed of many built-in libaries, or "packages", each of which handles some aspect of a program.
-Python is designed to be extended by adding on third-party packages written by other programmers; `ReportLab`, for example, is one of those, as is **pyprototypr**.
-Python does not come with those packages built-in - you need to install then after Python itself has been installed.
+Python is composed of many built-in libaries, or *packages*, each of which handles some aspect of a program.
+Python is designed to be extended by adding on additional packages written by other programmers; ``ReportLab``, for example, is one of those, as is **pyprototypr**.
+Python does not come with those packages built-in - you need to install them after Python itself has been installed.

-Installing Python packages is handled by a tool called "pip", which is typically installed at the same time as Python itself.
+Installing Python packages is handled by a tool called ``pip``, which is typically installed at the same time as Python itself.

 Installing Python
 =================
-`↑ <pageIndex_>`_
+`↑ <table-of-contents_>`_

 **pyprototypr** requires a device e.g. laptop or desktop (but probably not a smart phone) that already has the correct version of Python (version 3.11 or higher) installed.